 Kristiansand

-Kristiansand is a city and municipality in Agder county, Norway.
-It is the fifth largest city in Norway, with a population of around 93,000.
-Kristiansand is located by the Sea cost.
+Kristiansand is a coastal town located in Agder county.
+It is the fifth largest city in Norway with a population of about 93,000.

 Feel the light from the sun rays reflect from the whitewashed walls of Posebyen old town, the very heart of Kristiansand, and a great place to start exploring Norway’s southernmost city.
-These are the biggest collection of charming wooden houses that characterizes many of the villages of Southern Norway.
-Today, they are filled with quirky little shops.
-Warning: you will not leave empty-handed!
+It has the biggest collection of charming wooden houses, that characterizes many of the villages of Southern Norway.
+Today, they are filled with charming little shops, cafes and bars.

-There are few places in Norway with more hours of sun per year, and with chalk-white sand and palm trees, Bystrandacity beach gives you the feeling of being in Southern Europe.
-If you want cultural experiences, shopping and good restaurants, they are just a stone’s throw away.
-No wonder Kristiansand is compared to Barcelona!
-And although the sea can become quite warm in the summer, you are guaranteed a comfortable 25 degrees Celsius all year round in the Aquarama Waterpark’s outdoor pool, right by the city beach.
-The palm trees at the beach are the inspiration behind the name of the annual Palmesus festival that takes place on Bystranda.
+Bystranda city beach gives you the feeling of being in Southern Europe.
+Although the sea can become quite warm in the summer, you are guaranteed a comfortable 25 degrees Celsius all year round in the Aquarama Waterpark’s outdoor pool, right by the city beach.
+The palm trees at the beach are the inspiration behind the name of the annual Palmesus music festival that takes place at Bystranda in the beginning of July.
 With 60,000 attendees and an international line-up, it’s Norway’s biggest beach party.

-You can also listen to great music of all kind in the new landmark Kilden Performing Arts Centre.
+Kilden Performing Arts Centre is located at Odderøya, a former naval base turned into a recreational area with an artsy vibe.
 The striking building houses a theatre and a music hall with an exiting programme.
-Kilden is located at Odderøya, a former naval base turned into a recreational area with an artsy vibe.
 Follow the sign-posted paths and have a coffee with a view or challenge yourself in the indoor climbing park Høyt & Lavt Odderøya.
-In 2024, an impressive new museum – Art Silo, filled with contemporary art is opening next door to Kilden Performing Arts Centre.
+In 2024, an impressive new museum, Kunstsilo, opened its doors, filled with contemporary art and the worlds largest collection of Nordic modernist art.

 Here, family entertainment is an art form and Kristiansand.
 Dyreparken Zoo and Amusement Park – which also includes a big water park (in summer) – is a much desired destination by Norwegian children.

-Kristiansand is all about the coast.
 It’s impossible to pick a favourite from the thousands of islands of the archipelago.
-But beautiful Bragdøya is easily accessible by ferry.With a coastal centre, cosy cafés, a white beach, and picturesque trails, this island captures the essence of a summer dream.
+But beautiful Bragdøya is easily accessible by ferry.With a coastal centre, cosy cafés, a white beach, and picturesque trails, this island captures the essence of a the «southern pleasure».

 Welcome to the south of Norway!